 I thought sleep training was going to be a nightmare.

 At 6 months postpartum, my husband and I made the decision to transition our daughter Annabell to the crib.
-Being new parents, we knew we had no idea how to sleep train but after months of sleep deprivation, we were desperate to get our baby to sleep through the night.
+Being new parents, we knew we had no idea how to sleep train a baby but after months of sleep deprivation, we were desperate to get our baby to sleep through the night.

 Understandably, this transition didn’t come without obstacles.